Price

 Overnight: The Windamere Hotel, Darjeeling (B, D)

-Rise and shine for an early start to witness the magnificent sunrise over the majestic mountains at Tiger Hill, where the dawn light hits the peak of Kangchenjunga, India’s highest peak.
+This morning, weather dependent, we rise for an early start, to witness the magnificent sunrise over the majestic mountains at Tiger Hill, where the dawn light hits the peak of Kangchenjunga, India’s highest peak.
 This awe-inspiring view is unforgettable, and well worth the early wake up.

 In the afternoon, we’ll visit the Himalayan Mountaineering Institute, Zoological Park, and the Tibetan Refugee Centre, where beautiful Tibetan handicrafts are made.
 You can also learn about the story of the Dalai Lama and other refugees who have taken shelter in this beautiful sanctuary.
-Later, we’ll visit Happy Valley Tea Estate for a tea tasting session and then take a walk through Observatory Hill or do some shopping in the famous Mall Road.
+Later, we’ll take a walk-through Observatory Hill or do some shopping in the famous Mall Road.

 Overnight: Windamere Hotel, Darjeeling (B, D)